MobiFlight/MobiFlight-Connector/README.md

 Checkout the code and open the ArcazeFSUIPCConnector.sln project.

 #### Configuration ####
-Compile with DEBUG option for development and debugging Compile with RELEASE option for release
+Compile with DEBUG-MOBIFLIGHT option for development and debugging

+Compile with RELEASE-MOBIFLIGHT option for release

-Compile with DEBUG (EN) option to force English UI - actually for testing purpose
+Compile with DEBUG-MOBIFLIGHT (EN) option to force English UI - actually for testing purpose

+Compile with DEBUG-MOBIFLIGHT (Offline) option to not depend on FSUIPC runing - actually for testing purpose

 #### Dependencies ####
 All Dependecies are currently contained in the repository
 #### How to run tests ####